d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 * Many blocks can comprise a block.
 * A block can contain code.
 * Blocks take care of lots of housekeeping, including parameter initialization and backpropagation.
-* Sequential concatenations of layers and blocks are handled by the `Sequential` Block.
+* Sequential concatenations of layers and blocks are handled by the `Sequential` block.

 ## Exercises

-1. What kinds of problems will occur if you change `MySequential` to store blocks in a Python list.
+1. What kinds of problems will occur if you change `MySequential` to store blocks in a Python list?
-1. Implement a block that takes two blocks as an argument, say `net1` and `net2` and returns the concatenated output of both networks in the forward propagation (this is also called a parallel block).
+1. Implement a block that takes two blocks as an argument, say `net1` and `net2` and returns the concatenated output of both networks in the forward propagation.
+This is also called a parallel block.
 1. Assume that you want to concatenate multiple instances of the same network.
 Implement a factory function that generates multiple instances of the same block and build a larger network from it.

 :begin_tab:`mxnet`